Guest post by Barrie Davenport

 Remember, your reader and what they need is the most important thing to keep in mind with decisions about monetizing.
-As you test different products and services, your reader will let you know whether or not you’re on the right track.
-If they like what you are offering (and it’s marketed properly), they will continue to purchase from you.
+As you test different products and services, your reader will let you know whether you're on the right track.
+If they like what you are offering (and it's marketed properly), they will continue to buy from you.

 By doing this advance work before you create your blog, combining passion, demand, and earning potential, you will exponentially increase your likelihood of success — while feeling fulfilled and happy with your daily work.

 Barrie Davenport is a life passion coach, author, and founder of BarrieDavenport.com, dedicated to helping people uncover and live their life passions.